dipanshuhappy/programming-beginner/version2/1-1_inputNoutput.md

 # Question 7:

-Write a Python program that prompts the user to enter a word, and then prints the word with each letter reversed.
+Write a Python program that prompts the user to enter a number, and then prints the binary of that number.

 ## Solution